 Yes, you can turn off comments in Dropbox on an individual file.
 Sign in to dropbox.com, find the file where you’d like to turn off comments and disable commenting for that file.
 You can always enable the comments again, even after you’ve already shared the file with others.
 But, if you’re looking to reduce distraction, you can also choose to turn off comment notifications by unsubscribing from your notifications.

-You can view comments on any PDF stored in Dropbox from your desktop or mobile app.
-You can also add comments to a PDF stored by adding your notes in Dropbox comments.
+Yes, you can view or add comments with Dropbox Adobe Acrobat integration.
+You can annotate and view comments on any PDF file stored in Dropbox from your desktop or mobile app.
+You can also annotate a stored PDF file by adding your notes in Dropbox comments.
 Simply open the PDF in Dropbox that you want to annotate, click on the location on the PDF you’re talking about and then add your comment.

-It’s possible to view Dropbox file activity, so you always know who’s accessing or editing your files.
+Yes, you can view Dropbox file activity so you always know who’s accessing or editing your files.
 At the top of any file, you’ll see a group of thumbnails that shows which users are invited to the document and when they last opened it; you’ll also be able to see any comments or annotations added to the file.
 For our Business and Enterprise, your Dropbox admin can also view your team’s file activity in the admin console.